Skip to main content

 Pinpointing the Start of an Income Interest

 Knowing exactly when an income interest begins determines which receipts belong to the income beneficiary and which belong to principal.
 The trust document may specify a start date.
-If it does not, the statute fills the gap by tying the start to when assets actually become subject to the trust.
+If it does not, state law fills the gap by tying the start to when assets actually become subject to the trust.

 An income beneficiary is entitled to net income from the date on which the income interest begins.
 An income interest begins on the date specified in the terms of the trust or, if no date is specified, on the date an asset becomes subject to a trust or successive income interest.